mrolli/myitjournal/docs/guides/misc.md

+# Miscellaneous Interesting Stuff

 Please find here preserved knowledge that does not (yet) deserves its own page or is interdisciplanry so that it would fit in more that one place.
 This includes topics like...

 ## Charsets